rtgodwin/rtgodwin.github.io/_docs/prep.md

 ## Recap
 - Someone recap.
 - Interrogated the Kenku.
 "Follow the yellow signs in the sewers."
 - Where was everone.
 Was anyone watching the door?
+Who is with the Kenku?
+Renaer is eating a ration in the middle of eating a ration in the corner.
+You were passing around loot.
-- Roll perception for who is surprised.
+- Stealth (+1) for Watch, perception for who is surprised.

 ## City Watch

 ### [Hyustus Staget](https://www.dndbeyond.com/monsters/17045-veteran)

+> The watch is upon you suddenly.
+Guards begin fanning out, you are soon surrounded by six, while another 6 begin securing and searching the warehouse.
+> Multiple guards are yelling at you to "Drop your weapons!"
+> Renaer comes forward, and the Captain seems to recognize him and straighten up a bit.
+"What in Helm's name is going on here?"